Lightning-AI/pytorch-lightning/docs/source/tutorial_mnist.rst

 .. note:: Lightning disables gradients, puts model in eval mode and does everything needed for testing.

+.. warning:: .test() is not stable yet on TPUs.

 Predicting
 ----------
 Again, a LightningModule is exactly the same as a PyTorch module.
 This means you can load it